Mike Pentz: Life

 Pentz was educated in South Africa at St Aidan's College, Grahamstown, and went on to attend the University of Cape Town.
 He came to Imperial College in London in 1948 to work on microwave spectrometry and nuclear physics.
 Nine years later he joined CERN in Geneva, where he was appointed leader of a large group of scientists developing the CESAR accelerator facility.

 Throughout his life, Pentz was a prominent member and activist in a number of highly committed political bodies.
 In 1965, while working at CERN, he became the first president of the newly founded Mouvement Anti-Apartheid Suisse.
 From 1981 to 1984, he was Vice-Chair of the Campaign for Nuclear Disarmament (CND).
 Together with fellow Open University academic Steven Rose, Pentz was instrumental in the movement Scientists against Nuclear Arms (SANA), which he set up in 1981; SANA was one of the forerunner organisations of Scientists for Global Responsibility (SGR).
-Pentz was described as a charismatic, larger-than-life character, who was committed to the cause of nuclear disarmament.

 For health reasons, Pentz retired to Bonnieux, near Avignon, in France.
 He died of leukaemia in 1995.